 How to Do Urdhva Dhanurasana Safely

-To avoid injury suggestion these recourse tips:
+To avoid injury suggest these recourse tips:

 - Avoid the pose if you have grievous back, shoulder or wrist injuries.